Taxation in Taiwan: Business tax (value-added tax)

-In 2017, tax rate was 5%.
+Value-added tax (VAT) in Taiwan is currently 5% as of 1 June 2023.

 Securities transaction tax

 This tax is paid by sellers of Republic of China securities at a rate of 0.3% of the gross proceeds from the sale of shares issued by companies.
 A rate of 0.1% applies on the gross proceeds of corporate bonds, however, an exemption has been put in place through 2016.
 This tax is governed by the regulations set forth in the Securities Transaction Tax Act.

 Real estate speculation and the luxury tax

 Aimed at cooling off real estate speculation that was driving up the cost of living in Taipei City and other urban areas, the Republic of China government implemented a new luxury tax in June 2011.
 The law imposes a 15% sales tax on owners of second homes who sell within one year of purchase.
 Additionally, a 10% sales tax is charged against properties sold after being owned for between one and two years.
 Data provided by the Republic of China government in late 2011 showed that the luxury tax was having the desired effect, causing the average housing price in Taipei to fall nearly 12% while reducing overall volume of real estate transactions island-wide by nearly 15% in the June–October time period.